Interested in reducing waste but not sure how to start composting? I’ve got you covered!

-I know in the two months I didn’t compost, was throwing away tons of compostable materials.
+I know in the two months I didn’t compost, I was throwing away tons of compostable materials.
 So, if you’re wondering if you would even have enough “stuff” to compost, then do a simple one-day observation.
-Consider how you’d be keeping all of this from going into a plastic bag and into a landfill where it would take years and years (and years) to actually break down.
+Consider what you’d be keeping from going into a plastic bag and into a landfill where it would take years and years to actually break down.

-So instead of sending those materials into a landfill, walk them out into your backyard and let nature take those scraps and turn them into rich food for your garden and plants.
+So instead of sending those materials into a landfill, walk them out into your backyard.
+Let nature take those scraps and turn them into rich food for your garden and plants.
 Even if you don’t garden, learning how to start composting will cut down on the waste you produce and let your gardening friend or neighbor use it when they have need.

 2.)
 Designate a spot in the backyard for your compost.
-If you’re just starting out, you can pick a spot that’s out of the way that gets some sun (not necessarily full sun).
+If you’re just starting out, pick a spot that’s out of the way that gets some sun (not necessarily full sun).
 There are several ways to begin your pile:

 - Buy a composter– You can find them at your local hardware store, and they come in a variety of shapes and styles.
 We’ve used several, but I find I like the style that rotates; this makes turning the pile a no-brainer.
 Here’s one on Amazon: Yimby Tumbler Composter, Color Black or grab this economical, quick set up compost bin.

 - Build a composter– This can be as simple or as fancy as you want it to be.
 Living Green and Frugally has a great post about building the ultimate composter with three sections for various stages of compost.
 Check that out here.
 Or if you want to keep things simple, you can get some simple wire fencing and make a large tube (no top or bottom obviously); secure it with zip ties, and put it where you want your compost pile to be.
 Boom.
 Instant composter.
 The important thing to remember is that your compost pile needs air and moisture, so fencing does a good job of keeping your pile in one place, but also allowing the pile to breathe.